 Stay here to take full advantage of the natural gardens of Sintra and its breathtaking scenic views over the National Palace and Mouros Castle, whilst only a short walk from the historic centre.

 Eugaria Country House

-This charming 18th century country house has been renovated into a charming boutique hotel situated in an idyllic location in Colares, only a 10 minute drive from Sintra town and a short distance from the area’s coastline and stunning beaches.
-With far reaching views over the Sintra mountains and Atlantic ocean, the hotel features elegant rooms in a peaceful and quiet location surrounded by nature.
+This charming 18th century country house has been renovated into a charming boutique hotel situated in an idyllic location in Colares, only a 10 minute drive from Sintra town and a short distance from the area's coastline and stunning beaches.
+With far reaching views over the Sintra mountains and Atlantic ocean, Eugaria Country House features elegant rooms in a peaceful and quiet location surrounded by nature.
 The friendly hosts provide a wonderful organic breakfast with their own fruits and vegetables freshly picked from the garden.

 Sintra Top Tips

 Weather - Sintra experiences a microclimate all year round, with its mountain location where the cool Atlantic air meets the warm Mediterranean air, creating magical misty mornings across the forest canopy and cooler evenings, even in the Summer months.

 Dress Comfortably - With unpredictable weather, sometimes hot and sunny, cool and rainy all on the same day - bring layers and a rain jacket.
 Many of the sights require a lot of walking, so it's advisable to wear good walking shoes.